 Make no mistake: We’re “all in” when it comes to advances in measurement methodology and reporting.
 The key, as with any evolving discipline, is not forgetting why we measure in the first place – or what to do with what we get.

-Here are six fundamentals for making the most of the latest tools and trends in the employee engagement space.
+Here are six fundamentals for making the most of the latest engagement measurement tools and trends.

 - Don’t let the tail wag the dog.
 Said another way, don’t survey just because you can, without clarifying your overall measurement strategy.
 Your measurement strategy needs to provide useable insights for your engagement, culture, or performance strategy.
 Technology won’t change this basic truth.
 As it has become easier to gather information from employees, it’s important to remember the context: What are your organization’s mission-critical imperatives?
 How are you trying to shape or sustain your culture?
 How does engagement fit with your other employee experience initiatives?
 How can a more-engaged workforce deliver the results you need?